corda/corda-docs/content/en/docs/corda-enterprise/4.6/node/operating/cm-upgrading-node.md

 # Upgrading your node to Corda 4.6

 Corda releases strive to be backwards compatible, so upgrading a node is fairly straightforward and should not require changes to applications.
-It consists of the following steps:
+Upgrading from 4.x  consists of the following steps:

 1. Drain the node.
 1. Make a backup of your node directories and database.